LinguaTechEdu/flask_react/README.md

-# Flask & React
+# Flask & React Todo List

-Small demonstration.
+Small demonstration of how to use React with Flask and Jinja.

+1. Clone this repository.
+2. Install requirements.
+3. Run the flask server.